DEV Community

 Enter fullscreen mode Exit fullscreen mode

-[CODE] gemtxt-stream10-gai.py: Produces streaming output
+[CODE] gemtxt-stream-gai.py: Produces streaming output

 Switching to streaming requires only the stream=True flag passed to the model's generate_content() method.
 The loop displays the chunks of data returned by the LLM as they come in.
 To keep the spacing consistent, set Python's print() function to not output a NEWLINE (\n) after each chunk with the end parameter.

 Instead, keep chaining the chunks together and issue the NEWLINE after all have been retrieved and displayed.
-This version is also available in the repo as gemtxt-stream10-gai.py.
+This version is also available in the repo as gemtxt-stream-gai.py.
 Its output here isn't going to reveal the output as it is streamed, so you have to take my work for it. :-)

-$ python3 gemtxt-stream10-gai.py
+$ python3 gemtxt-stream-gai.py

-** GenAI text: 'gemini-1.0-pro-latest' model & prompt 'Describe a
+** GenAI text: 'gemini-1.5-flash' model & prompt 'Describe a

 cat in a few sentences'